NeetBux-Hash/Tumbler.CameraUpgrades/README.md

 Be sure to check your keybindings in the game settings if something feels off, as changes may affect how the mod interacts with your setup.

-Thanks for the clarification!
-Here’s the revised explanation in the README:

 ---

 ### Important Notes on Keybindings: